-What does all of this mean for you?
-Let’s take a close look at how credit limits work and how credit card issuers calculate your credit card limit.
-We’ll also offer advice on how to increase your credit limit, just in case you want that extra spending power and the associated credit score boost.
+Here’s how credit limits work, how credit card issuers calculate credit limits and what you can do to increase yours if you want extra spending power and the associated credit score boost.

 What is a credit card limit?